Designed so we can’t read your mail

 Can a court order make you hand over my mail?

 We comply with valid legal process, and we’re honest about what that produces.
-We can hand over: the email address you signed up with, your bcrypt password hash, your wrapped VEK ciphertext, account-existence records, UI-preference rows, session rows (including the IP and user-agent of each sign-in), device push tokens, outbound tracking-event records for messages you tracked, support tickets, and subscribe records.
-We cannot hand over: your mail, your password, your OAuth tokens in usable form, or your Vault Encryption Key, because we don’t have any of those.
+We can hand over: the email address you signed up with, your bcrypt password hash, your wrapped VEK ciphertext, your OAuth refresh tokens for Gmail and Fastmail (encrypted at rest with a backend-held key), account-existence records, UI-preference rows, session rows (including the IP and user-agent of each sign-in), device push tokens, outbound tracking-event records for messages you tracked, support tickets, and subscribe records.
+We cannot hand over: your mail, your password, your IMAP credentials, your JMAP session blobs, or your Vault Encryption Key, we don’t have any of those.
 A subpoena that asks for them returns the ciphertext we hold and nothing more.

 Do you use any third parties that see my data?